 - Child Welfare

-Elizabeth Weigensberg is an expert on designing and conducting evaluations, using both qualitative and quantitative methods, and developing and estimating performance measures for public child welfare agencies and workforce development programs.
+Elizabeth Weigensberg is an expert on designing and conducting evaluations, using both qualitative and quantitative methods, and developing and estimating performance measures for public child welfare agencies.
 Her expertise includes linking and analyzing complex administrative data from state and local public agencies and providing technical assistance to facilitate the development and use of data to inform policy and practice.

-Weigensberg helps lead Mathematica’s work with developing data, advanced analytic, and program improvement solutions for state and local child welfare agencies, including helping agencies develop and implement predictive risk modeling.
-She has also contributed to numerous research projects on child welfare and workforce development.
-She currently serves as project director for the State Child Abuse and Neglect (SCAN) Policies Database, which is a new data resource documenting states’ definitions and policies related to the incidence of child abuse and neglect for the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Planning, Research, and Evaluation and the Children’s Bureau.
-She has also recently led several child welfare studies for the U.S. Department of Health and Human Services, Assistant Secretary for Planning and Evaluation, including studies on the relationship between foster care and substance use in local communities, the variability in states’ use of exceptions to timeline requirements for termination of parental rights, and how key child welfare measures have changed during the pandemic.
-She also serves in key roles for several other federal child welfare projects, including the national cross-site evaluation for the Regional Partnership Grants and the evaluation of the Center for Native Child and Family Resilience.
-She also recently directed a project with Casey Family Programs that involved linking child welfare administrative data with Medicaid data and applying advanced analytics to identify types of super-utilization of services and predictors of placement instability for children in foster care.
+Weigensberg has led numerous child welfare research projects.
+She currently serves as project director for the State Child Abuse and Neglect (SCAN) Policies Database, which is a data resource documenting states’ definitions and policies related to the incidence of child abuse and neglect for the U.S. Department of Health and Human Services (HHS), Administration for Children and Families, Office of Planning, Research, and Evaluation (OPRE) and the Children’s Bureau (CB).
+She also directs the Child Welfare Study to Enhance Equity with Data for OPRE, which explores how data are used to advance equity in service delivery and child and family outcomes.
+She is also the director of a project for the HHS Office of the Assistant Secretary for Planning and Evaluation (ASPE) on Improving the Cross-Program Data Infrastructure for Foster Care Prevention, which aims to enhance the data infrastructure and analytic capacity of State child welfare and Medicaid agencies to improve the delivery and oversight of services, improve their ability to monitor program spending, and conduct cross-program research and evaluation of service outcomes.
+In addition, she has led several other child welfare studies for ASPE, including studies on the relationship between foster care and substance use in local communities, the variability in states’ use of exceptions to timeline requirements for termination of parental rights, and how key child welfare measures have changed during the pandemic.
+She also served in key roles for several child welfare projects for CB, including the national cross-site evaluation for the Regional Partnership Grants and the evaluation of the Center for Native Child and Family Resilience.

 Weigensberg came to Mathematica in 2015 from Chapin Hall at the University of Chicago, where she was a senior researcher and principal investigator on numerous projects.
 She previously worked as a research instructor at the University of North Carolina at Chapel Hill and as an analyst at the U.S. Government Accountability Office.
 She holds a Ph.D. in social work from the University of North Carolina at Chapel Hill and an M.S. in social work from Columbia University.